iPsychonaut/Phylogenetic_Pipeline/README.md

 IQ-Tree for Tree Building
 1) Download the command line version it at: http://www.iqtree.org/
-2) Update line 16 in BioPyTreeGen (or line 23 in PhyloPipelineGUI.py)  with the path of the IQ-Tree executable
+2) Update line 23 in PhyloPipelineGUI.py  with the path of the IQ-Tree executable

-MUSCLE for alingment
+MUSCLE for Multile Sequence Alingment (MSA) Generation
 1) Download it at: https://2018-03-06-ibioic.readthedocs.io/en/latest/install_muscle.html
-2) Update line 14 in BioPySeqAlign (or line 24 in PhyloPipelineGUI.py) with the path of the MUSCLE executable
+2) Update line line 24 in PhyloPipelineGUI.py with the path of the MUSCLE executable

-TrimAI for alignment
+TrimAl for Trimming Alignments to the same length
 1) Download the command line version it at: http://trimal.cgenomics.org/getting_started_with_trimal_v1.2
-2) Update line 16 in BioPySeqAlign (or line 25 in PhyloPipelineGUI.py)  with the path of the TrimAI executable
+2) Update line 25 in PhyloPipelineGUI.py  with the path of the TrimAl executable

+FigTree for Tree Viewing
+1) Load any .tre file for viewing and deeper analysis

 ### GUI DESCRIPTION